 However, both event A and event C can be consequences of an event A'.
+So the events A and C can be correlated!

 19.1.2.
 Universality of the speed of light.

 The speed of light is the same in all frames of references, in striking contrast to the Galilean world.